jh8579/TMI-front-master/README.md

 3. ```expo start``` and screen QR code by your Expo application

 ## Bulid Error
-if you can't run the React-native App by Expo, please see [here](https://github.com/react-community/create-react-native-app/issues/144)
+- set REACT_NATIVE_PACKAGER_HOSTNAME, please see [here](https://github.com/react-community/create-react-native-app/issues/144)

+- Check Your Device and PC are connecting same Network